 A succulent is generally considered any plant with the natural ability to store water in its body or roots.
 There are over 1800 species of cacti.
 Hundreds of these species are available commercially.
 All cacti are native to the Western Hemisphere, and although many bear spines, this characteristic alone does not make them cacti.
-A cactus is distinguished by the presence of areoles, small nubbin-like structures that occur over the plant's body.
-Cactus spines, as well as roots and the flowers, always grow from these areoles, whereas spines on succulents other than cacti grow directly out of the body of the plant.
-Their unique adaptation also enables succulent plants to store water quickly and in great volume.
+A cactus is distinguished by areoles, small nubbin-like structures that occur over the body of the plant.
+The spines, as well as roots and the flowers, always grow from these areoles, whereas spines on succulents other than cacti grow directly out of the body of the plant.
+Their unique adaptation enables succulent plants to store water quickly and in great volume.

-Remember: Cacti and succulents, even though they are tough, adaptable plants, they do not "thrive on neglect."
+Remember: Even though they are tough, adaptable plants, cacti and succulents do not "thrive on neglect."
 Instead, they "exist" with neglect but "thrive" on tender loving care.
 Due to their low humidity requirements, many cacti do better in the dry air of homes with central heat than most other houseplants.
 They also do very well outside during the summer months in areas of the country with low humidity and warm night temperatures.

 Indoors give them as much bright light as you can or your sunniest window.
 They will stretch and get weak and skinny, trying to get to more light if kept in a dark or shady location.
 Outdoors they can burn if given too much direct hot sun all day, so try to provide an area with filtered sun or a place where they receive a few hours of direct sun and then bright light the rest of the day.